CALL FOR APPLICATIONS CLOSED

 - Internship end date: August 16, 2019

-At the time of application, students must be enrolled in an academic institution in a healthcare professions program (at the undergraduate level: nursing, medicine, social work, pharmacy, food and nutrition, kinesiology, health sciences, gerontology; at the college level, **therapeutic recreation).
+At the time of application, students must be enrolled in an academic institution in a post-secondary healthcare profession program (nursing, medicine, social work, pharmacy, food and nutrition, kinesiology, health sciences, gerontology, **therapeutic recreation).
 By the internship start date, applicants must have completed at least half of their program (e.g., for a 4-year program, you will have completed at least 2 years of the program by the start of the internship).

 - Applicants must be permanent residents or citizens of Canada studying in Ontario